abidrahmank/OpenCV2-Python-Tutorials/source/py_tutorials/py_imgproc/py_thresholding/py_thresholding.rst

 Adaptive Thresholding
 ========================

 In the previous section, we used a global value as threshold value.
-But it may not be good in all the conditions where image has different lighting conditions in different areas.
-In that case, we go for adaptive thresholding.
-In this, the algorithm calculate the threshold for a small regions of the image.
-So we get different thresholds for different regions of the same image and it gives us better results for images with varying illumination.
+But it may not be good in some conditions where an image has different lighting conditions in different areas.
+In that case, we may use adaptive thresholding.
+This algorithm calculates the threshold for small subregions (neighborhoods) of the image.
+We get different thresholds for different regions of the same image which gives better results for images with varying illumination.

-It has three ‘special’ input params and only one output argument.
+Adaptive thresholding has three ‘special’ input params and only one output argument.

-**Adaptive Method** - It decides how thresholding value is calculated.
+**Adaptive Method** - decides how thresholding value is calculated.
-     * cv2.ADAPTIVE_THRESH_MEAN_C : threshold value is the mean of neighbourhood area.
+     * ``cv2.ADAPTIVE_THRESH_MEAN_C`` : threshold value is the mean of neighbourhood area.
-     * cv2.ADAPTIVE_THRESH_GAUSSIAN_C : threshold value is the weighted sum of neighbourhood values where weights are a gaussian window.
+     * ``cv2.ADAPTIVE_THRESH_GAUSSIAN_C`` : threshold value is the weighted sum of neighbourhood values where weights are a gaussian window.

-**Block Size** - It decides the size of neighbourhood area.
+**Block Size** - decides the size of neighbourhood area.

-**C** - It is just a constant which is subtracted from the mean or weighted mean calculated.
+**C** - a constant which is subtracted from the mean or weighted mean calculated.

-Below piece of code compares global thresholding and adaptive thresholding for an image with varying illumination:
+The code below compares global thresholding and adaptive thresholding for an image with varying illumination:
 ::

     import cv2